top of page

 Early Communication: The Foundation of a Safe Dining Experience

+The process of accommodating dietary needs starts long before your safari begins.
 When booking your trip, your safari operator will ask you to share any dietary restrictions, allergies, or preferences.

-The more detail you provide, the better the camp staff can cater to you with confidence and care.
+If you’re vegan, let them know if you also avoid honey or wear leather.
+The more details you provide, the better the camp staff can cater to you with confidence and care.

 • Gluten-free and celiac-safe meals